plomgrading/plom/doc/source/faq.md

 paper number 107 will have different versions than 20.

-A [future version of Plom](https://gitlab.com/plom/plom/-/issues/1745) will allow you to instantiate arbitrary new rows of the database using the versions of paper number 20.
-Roughly: extract the relevant version numbers (use `plom-create get-ver-map`) for paper 20.
-Use those to make the brand new row, using a complete new test number: say 1020.
+A [future version of Plom](https://gitlab.com/plom/plom/-/issues/1745) might allow you to instantiate arbitrary new rows of the database using the versions of paper number 20.
+Roughly: extract the relevant version numbers for paper 20.
+Use those to make the brand new row, using a complete new paper number: say 1020.

-But for now, the workaround is:
+But for now, the workaround is complicated:
-  1. Clone the server from the pre-scanning state (see question elsewhere), change the port.
+  1. Clone the server from the pre-scanning state (see question elsewhere).
   2. Update the duplicated papers into the 2nd server.
-  3. Have your grading team grade on both (alternatively, have them do most of the grading on Server 1, then download the rubrics with `plom-create` and push those rubrics to Server 2.
+  3. Have your grading team grade on both (alternatively, have them do most of the grading on Server 1, then download the rubrics and push those rubrics to Server 2.